Tobii/TobiiGamingUnitySDK/docs/manual.md

 ### Build for standalone

-The Tobii Gaming SDK assets include an editor script for copying the correct plugin dll's to the build output folder.
-The Tobii Gaming SDK features are currently only available and working for PC (Windows 10/8.1/7), but the framework compiles on Mac and Linux as well (without copying the dll's).
+The Tobii Unity SDK assets include an editor script for copying the correct plugin dll's to the build output folder.
+The Tobii Unity SDK features are currently only available and working for PC (Windows 10/8.1/7), but the framework compiles on Mac and Linux as well (without copying the dll's).

 [&uarr; Back to Section start](#integrate-the-sdk-into-your-game) | [&uarr; Back to Top](#user-manual)